 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, North Dakota has shorter wait times than the national average.
-The average approval is slightly below the national average by 2.2%, sitting at 50.5% currently in 2019.
+As the table here and the chart below indicate, in 2022, North Dakota has slightly shorter wait times than the national average.
+The average approval is slightly behind of the national average as well.